 A surprising number of businesses pay no attention to regularly backing up their data!!

 Reasons To Backup Data

-There are three main types of backups, each of which have their individual advantages and disadvantages as shown on the right.
+There are three main types of backups, each of which have their individual advantages and disadvantages as shown below.

 This backup mechanism means that a full snapshot of the data is backed up each and every time the backup routine is run.

 This makes restoring a whole system easier.
 However, backing up a whole data set on each run is both time and storage space intensive.